valleyrain-org/www/_pages/about.md

 Valleyrain International is a registered 501(c)(3) non-profit organization, which was founded in march, 2015 and headquartered in San Francisco Bay Area.

 Our mission is to improve spiritual and cultural level of Chinese communities in US, mainly in the Bay Area.
-Our slogan is an incubator of Knowledge, a bridge of culture.
-We are trying to build a spiritual home for all Chinese residence in the United States who are keen to reading and learning new things.

-Every Sunday afternoon, a host will lead to share or discuss one book or topic.
-It could be about culture, social, history, economics, business or any other related areas like movie, music, painting, travel etc.

 Since our first launch in March 2015, we have attracted many elites in a variety of professions, such as publishers, writers, documentary producers, radio hosts, and famous lawyers, painters, social activists and some start-up company founders as well.